-Sector 14: BioCARS, which is supported by NIGMS of the National Institutes of Health (NIH), is dedicated to the development of resources and facilities to foster frontier research in time-resolved macromolecular x-ray (MX) crystallography and time-resolved biological smallangle and wide-angle scattering.
-Watching macromolecules in action furthers our understanding of how they function and leads to advances in the cause, prevention, and treatment of diseases.
-Time-resolved x-ray scattering experiments in the physical sciences are conducted at BioCARS under the auspices of CARS, with additional support from the APS.
+Sector 14: BioCARS, supported by NIGMS of the National Institutes of Health (NIH), is dedicated to the development of resources and facilities to foster frontier research in time-resolved macromolecular x-ray (MX) crystallography and time-resolved biological small-angle and wide-angle scattering.
+Seeing macromolecules in action furthers our understanding of how they function and leads to advances in the cause, prevention, and treatment of diseases.
+Experiments in the physical sciences are conducted under the auspices of CARS, with additional support from the APS.

-Sector 15: ChemMatCARS is principally supported by the Divisions of Chemistry and Materials Research of the NSF and focuses on the study of surface and interfacial properties of liquids and solids as well as their bulk structure at atomic, molecular, and mesoscopic length scales with high-spatial and high-energy resolution to advance materials and chemical science.
-The APS ultrasmall-angle x-ray scattering program has moved to Sector 15 under a collaboration between CARS and the APS.

-Sector 16: HP-CAT, whose operations are supported by the

-DOE-National Nuclear Security Administration (NNSA) Office of Experimental Science and is situated organizationally within XSD, advances cutting-edge, multidisciplinary, high-pressure science and technology enabling myriad scientific breakthroughs in high-pressure physics, chemistry, materials, and the Earth and planetary sciences.
+Sector 15: ChemMat-CARS is principally supported by the Divisions of Chemistry and Materials Research of the NSF and focuses on the study of surface and interfacial properties of liquids and solids as well as their bulk structure at atomic, molecular, and mesoscopic length scales with highspatial and high-energy resolution to advance materials and chemical science.
+The APS ultra-small-angle x-ray scattering program has moved to Sector 15 under a collaboration between sector 16: HPCAT-XSD, whose operations are supported by the DOE-National Nuclear Security Administration (NNSA) Office of Experimental Science and is situated organizationally within XSD, advances cutting-edge, multidisciplinary, high-pressure science and technology enabling myriad scientific breakthroughs in high-pressure physics, chemistry, materials, and the Earth and planetary sciences.